gabriel-dehan/chronicondb-client/README.md

 ## Roadmap

 - [ ] Responsive minimum
+- [ ] Do not display the divider for item content if there is no content at all
+- [ ] Order by REQ LVL
+- [ ] Skill links react-router
 - [ ] Handle Sets in rarity filter
 - [ ] Fix header overflow
 - [ ] Runes possible enchants